-All our Ceramics and Glass courses are available for adults aged 19 on 31 August 2017 and over only.
+All our Ceramics and Glass courses are available for adults aged 19 on 31 August 2018 and over only.

 Daytime & Evening Ceramic Courses at WMC-The Camden College

 Improve, develop and try exciting new ceramic skills.
 This course will cover hand building, throwing and a range of decorative techniques.
 Whether you follow the class project or develop your own ideas, the tutor will give you individual feedback and suggest new techniques to develop your skills and progress your work.
 You will also be introduced to the history and variety of world ceramic traditions and the tutor will keep you up to date about contemporary ceramics exhibitions and shows.

 This is an inspiring ceramics course concentrating on hand built ceramics and clay sculpture, designed to suit individual interests and talents.
 On this course you will be working on your own projects and/or a class project with the support of a specialist tutor.
 The course is particularly well suited to advanced learners wishing to develop their own ideas into an individualised body of work.
 You will get lots of encouragement, stimulation and assistance to achieve your goals.

 Explore and experiment in a new discipline, such as throwing, or hone your hand-building techniques by trying sculpting or making work for installations.
 This course encourages research and sketchbook work, and developing your own individual, professional, ceramic design practice.

 These studio courses will allow you to intensively explore a variety of exciting specialist materials and techniques.
 By the end of each term you will be able to produce a series of decorative, functional or sculptural forms.
 There will be an emphasis on creating technical examples and collecting images and ideas that will support your creative development.
 Each term will cover a specialist technique as follows.
-Please see the full course description for details.

 Term B: Printing on clay